sydhashiro/ICS311-Assignment-2/README.md

 The `Saying` class implements `Comparable` to allow Unicode-aware sorting by the Hawaiian phrase.
 Word-based searches are done by splitting the text and comparing individual words.

+## Why Our Data Structure Is Efficient

+We use Java’s `TreeSet`, which uses a Red-Black Tree, a type of self-balancing binary search tree.
+This tree gives us:

+- O(log n) insertions, deletions, and lookups
+- Sorted order traversal (for First/Last, Predecessor/Successor)
+- Efficient word search is handled with a linear scan of all nodes, which is acceptable with a small expected dataset size

+Red-Black Trees automatically maintain balance by rotating and coloring nodes that ensure us the longest path is never more than twice as long as the shortest.
+This keeps operations consistently fast even as the dataset grows.

+This structure is ideal for our case where we prioritize ordering and efficient insert/search based on Hawaiian phrases.

 ## Work Division

 ### Sydney Hashiro